Computational Speech Processing | Language documentation | Phonology

 About Me

-I am a PhD student in Linguistics specializing in computational speech processing, fieldwork, and phonology.
+I am a PhD student in Linguistics specializing in computational speech processing.

 Research Interests